dewaalaw/dsprojects/README.md

 # Arthur W. de Waal—Data Science Portfolio
-Welcome to my data science portfolio where I catologue projects undertaken during spare time.
+Welcome to my data science portfolio.
+Here I catologue projects undertaken during spare time.
 Five projects are intended, noting that new projects are regularly catologued soonest after completion.
 To that effect, please check back in a short while for an update.

 On a general note, projects are coded in either R or Python.
 R projects were created in RStudio while python projects were created in Jupyter Notebooks.
 The following projects are catologued thus far: